liferay-search/liferay-docs/en/developer/appdev/articles/03-service-builder/03-creating-o-r-map/98-connecting-service-builder-to-an-external-database/01-connecting-service-builder-to-an-external-database-intro.markdown

 | **Warning:** If your Service Builder services require nested transactions,
 | using an external data source may not be appropriate.
 Transactions between
 | separate data sources cannot be fully nested.
 Rollbacks may not propagate
-| between services that use an external data source and @product@ services (or
+| between services that use an external data source and @sharepoint@ services (or
 | another app's services) that use a different data source.

 Since `DataSourceProvider` is the easiest, most versatile approach, it's